Hereford Museum and Art Gallery

 Can you imagine mammoths roaming Herefordshire?
 Or a landscape on the edge of a massive ice sheet?
 How long did the Ice Age last and did people live here?
 Come and find the answers, discover the stories about King Arthur's Cave and meet a life-size woolly mammoth.

-Opening date and times to be announced soon.
 Visit the Ice Age Herefordshire exhibition page for the latest details and video preview of the exhibition.

 Hereford Museum collections